5 Things You Should Stop Doing In Morning

 I know a lot happened during the night, and you want to catch up with all of it.
 But, this should not be the first thing you do in the morning.
 First, it stresses you out, if there’s a problem going on with the project; second, as you are more likely to be half-asleep, there are more chances of you doing mistakes while sending official mails.
 Wait to tackle your inbox until you’ve officially stepped foot in the office for the day.
 You’ll be surprised how much time you’ll save.

-3. Having caffeine the first thing in morning
+3. Having caffeine the first thing in the morning

 4. Ditching workout

 Trust me when I say that having a workout session in the morning is a fool-proof way to have a productive day ahead.
 Unfortunately, many of us are not able to get motivated enough to head-out for a workout.
-While, exercising in evening can also help you in many ways, i personally prefer to get it sorted in the morning itself.
+While exercising in the evening can also help you in many ways, I personally prefer to get it sorted in the morning itself.
 Morning workout gives you the liberty to plan for the evening and not to miss the health.
-On the other hand, missing it makes your day slow, unproductive and somewhat unhappy.
+On the other hand, missing it makes your day slow, unproductive, and somewhat unhappy.